-Objective: to know the main terms, concepts and quantitative laws of pharmacodynamics, to be able to use them for the explanation of the principles and mechanisms of action of drugs, quantitative assessment of pharmacological effects.
+Objective: to know the main terms, concepts and quantitative laws of pharmacodynamics, to be able to use them for explaining the principles and mechanisms of drugs action, quantitative assessment of pharmacological effects.

-- 1. Types of pharmacotherapies (etiotropic, pathogenetic, symptomatic, replaceable therapy). - 2.
-The concept of receptors in pharmacology.
-Molecular nature of receptors (regulatory proteins, enzymes, transport and structural proteins, nucleic acids). - 3.
-Physical and chemical (non-electrolytic), chemical and biological mechanisms of action of drugs. - 4.
-Terms and concepts of quantitative pharmacodynamics: effect, efficiency, activity; full and partial agonists; competitive and noncompetitive antagonists; agonists-antagonists. - 5.
-Quantitative assessment of pharmacological effect.
-Gradual and quantum (alternative) assessment of the effects, conditions of their use. - 6.
-Interaction of drugs.
-Synergy and antagonism, its types and biological essence. - 7.
-Changes of organism sensitivity to drug effects: hyporeactivity (tolerance and tachyphylaxis), hyperreactivity, hypersensitivity, idiosyncrasy. - 8.
-Drug dosage.
-Therapeutic doses single, daily, course: minimum (threshold), average, maximum (single, daily).
+1. Types of pharmacotherapies (etiotropic, pathogenetic, symptomatic, replaceable therapy).

+2. The concept of receptors in pharmacology.
+Molecular nature of receptors (regulatory proteins, enzymes, transport and structural proteins, nucleic acids).

+3. Physical and chemical (non-electrolytic), chemical and biological mechanisms of drug action.

+4. Terms and concepts of quantitative pharmacodynamics: effect, efficiency, activity; full and partial agonists; competitive and noncompetitive antagonists; agonists-antagonists.

+5. Quantitative assessment of pharmacological effect.
+Gradual and quantum (alternative) assessment of the effects, conditions of their use.

+6. Interaction of drugs.
+Synergy and antagonism, its types and biological essence.

+7. Changes of organism sensitivity to drug effects: hyporeactivity (tolerance and tachyphylaxis), hyperreactivity, hypersensitivity, idiosyncrasy.

+8. Drug dosage.
+Therapeutic doses - single, daily, course: minimum (threshold), average, maximum (single, daily).
 Loading, maintenance and preventative doses.
-Toxic and lethal doses (LD_5 , LD{50} , LD{100}). - 9.
-Dependence of the action of drugs on age, gender, condition of an organism, individual features of an organism and bad habits.
+Toxic and lethal doses $(LD_5, LD{50}, LD{100})$.

+9. Dependence of drug action on age, gender, condition of an organism, individual features of an organism and bad habits.
 Cumulation (material and functional).
-Drug dependence (abuse) physical and mental. - 10.
-The concept of therapeutic, side and toxic effects of drugs from the position of the concept of receptors and target tissues (hepatotoxicity, nephrotoxicity, neurotoxicity, etc.).
+Drug dependence (abuse) - physical and mental.

+10. The concept of therapeutic, side and toxic effects of drugs based on the concept of receptors and target tissues (hepatotoxicity, nephrotoxicity, neurotoxicity, etc.).
 Influence of drugs on prenatal fetal development (embryotoxicity, fetotoxicity, teratogenicity, mutagenic and cancerogenic effects of drugs).